UAMS-Web/uamsweb-diagrams/README.md

    - Press `Cmd + P` (Mac) or `Ctrl + P` (Windows/Linux).
    - Type and select `> MermaidChart: Preview Diagram` to view your diagram.

+**Note:** SVG exports generated from these diagrams currently crash Adobe Photoshop and Adobe Illustrator.
+Use PNG exports for compatibility with these applications.

 ---

 For more information on Mermaid syntax and features, visit the [official documentation](https://docs.mermaidchart.com/).